ForgeRock/PSD2-Accelerators/README.md

 Once the build has succeeded, the JAR is in the ```target/``` directory and can be copied to an AM instance for installation.

-## Building (against a release candidate)
-Section only applies when the official release is not yet there and you'd like to build it after making changes.
-This is somewhat more tricky since there is no maven repository available but with maven you can add the dependencies to your local maven repository.

-There's a script that can be used as inspiration in the ```demo-scripts/``` directory called ```add-local-deps-from-war.sh```.

-This script unzips a WAR into a temporary directory and attempts to perform ```mvn install:install-file``` commands for each JAR for which the version, artifactId and groupId can be determined.
-Not all JARs have this info available so not all dependencies may get installed.

-The local build process against a release candidate is temporary until the official release comes out (this section will be removed when this is the case).

 ## Installation
 The JAR that was built needs to be available to the OpenAM instance.
 Place a copy of the JAR into the unpacked deployed application under your Tomcat's webapps directory, in the ```WEB-INF/lib``` folder.
 AM will need to be restarted after installation.

 ## Configuration

 ### mTLS Setup
-This section is included here but is obsolete once the official Forgerock documentation for this feature has been published (expected as part of the 6.5.1 release).
-In the mean time, this is how to enable mTLS support as per the [draft mTLS spec](https://tools.ietf.org/html/draft-ietf-oauth-mtls-13).

-Note: the early access documentation is also available with a valid Backstage account and can be found here: [https://ea.forgerock.com/docs/am/oauth2-guide/index.html#self-signed-mtls](https://ea.forgerock.com/docs/am/oauth2-guide/index.html#self-signed-mtls)
+Setting up AM to enable mTLS as per the [draft mTLS spec](https://tools.ietf.org/html/draft-ietf-oauth-mtls-13) is documented here: [https://backstage.forgerock.com/docs/am/6.5/oauth2-guide/#client-auth-mtls](https://backstage.forgerock.com/docs/am/6.5/oauth2-guide/#client-auth-mtls)

 #### Tomcat Setup
-In this document we assume that Tomcat is used as the container of choice for the AM deployment.
+The official AM doc does not contain an example for setting up the container for mTLS.
+This is an example setup for supporting mTLS with Tomcat 8.5.x. as the container of choice for the AM deployment.
 The configuration outlined here also assumes the tomcat-native library to be installed and available in the Tomcat library path.

 This example uses self-signed certificates for the setup and assumes that TLS terminates at the AM container.
 If TLS termination is handled elsewhere, the client certificate should be added to a header in the forwarded request towards AM.